What's next for Dylann Roof after federal death sentence?

 If the state condemns him, who would execute Roof?

-If Roof also gets sentenced to death in state court, the answer depends on which jurisdiction finishes the appeals process first.
+If Roof also gets sentenced to death in state court, the answer depends on which side finishes the appeals process first.

 "When people have been sentenced to death in more than one jurisdiction, the appellate process proceeds in both," Dunham said.